This interview was originally published in Sunni's Salon, Sunni Maravillosa's monthly 'zine of individualistic, pro-freedom culture.

 Rodgers probably will never agree with my business philosophy, but it doesn't really matter.
 The ideas I'm articulating result in a more robust business model than the profit-maximization model that it competes against, because they encourage and tap into more powerful motivations than self-interest alone.
 These ideas will triumph over time, not by persuading intellectuals and economists through argument but by winning the competitive test of the marketplace.
 Someday businesses like Whole Foods, which adhere to a stakeholder model of deeper business purpose, will dominate the economic landscape.
 Wait and see.

-Read comments at Reason's Hit and Run blog.Taxonomy: conscious capitalism, social responsibility
+Read comments at Reason's Hit and Run blog.Categories: conscious capitalism, social responsibility

 - February 2017 (1)